-- 1. Which of the following cannot be charged easily by friction [] - a) a plastic scale b) a copper rod c) a wollen cloth d) piece of wood
+- 1. Which of the following cannot be charged easily by friction? ( - a) a plastic scale b) a copper rod c) a wollen cloth d) piece of wood

-2. When a glass rod is rubbed with a piece of silk cloth 1 s a) Rod and the cloth acquire positive charge b) Road becomes positively charged while the cloth has a negative charge c) Rod and the cloth both acquire negative charge d) Rod becomes negatively charged while the cloth has a positive charge 3.
-The magnitude of destructive earthquakes on the Richter scale is greater than: a) 3.0 b) 4.0 c) 7.0 d) 2.0 4.
-The instrument is used to estimate the intensity of earth quake is a) Sesimograph b) Sesimoscope c) Gold leaf electroscope d) Lightning conductors 5.
-It can protects buildings from the effects of lightning 1 a) Sesimograph b) Sesimoscope c) Gold leaf electroscope d) Lightning conductors
+2. what nappens when a glass rod is rubb ed with a piece of slik cloth? ) a) Both rod and the cloth acquire positi ve charge b) Road becomes positively charged with hile the cloth has a negative charge c) Both rod and the cloth both acquire r negative charge d) Rod becomes negatively charged wh nile the cloth has a positive charge 3.
+The magnitude of destructive earthq than: uakes on the Richter scale is greater ( ) a) 3.0 b) 4.0 c) 7.0 d) 2.0 4.
+The instrument is used to estimate the intensity of earth quake is ( ) a) Sesimograph b) Sesimoscope c) Gold leaf electroscope d) Lightning conductors 5.
+The instrument that can protects buildi ngs from the effects of lightning ( ) a) Seismoscope b) Seismograph c) Electroscope d) Lightning conductors

-- 1. Conduct an experiment to find the effects of charged bodies which have been rubbed by different materials. - 2.
-Conduct an experiment to find out the presence of charge on a body.
+- Conduct an experiment to find the effects of charged bodies which have been rubbed by different materials and write report. - Conduct an experiment to find out the presence of charge on a body and write report.

-- 1. Which country in the world is most effected by earth quakes in recent past?
-Collect the information and photographs on the recent earthquakes. - 2.
-Find out if there is an organisation in your area which provides relief to those suffering from natural disaster.
+- 1. Collect the information, photos and pictures of the earthquakes occurred in Japan recently and write the report. - Find out if there is an organisation in your area which provides relief to those suffering from natural disaster.
 Enquire about the type of help they render to the victims of earthquakes.
-Prepare a brief report on the problems of the earthquake victims. - 3.
-Collect accounts of the devastation caused by tsunami in India from your parents, friends and neighbourhood and write a report.
+Prepare a brief report on the problems of the earthquake victims. - Collect accounts of the devastation caused by tsunami in India from your parents, friends and neighbourhood and write a report.